Monitor File or Directory Changes in Linux with Systemd

 Some people find that they still get popup reminders for some events even after they have deleted some events from their Outlook calendar, or even after removing the entire calendar.
-The problem occurs with deleted and canceled meetings in the Outlook desktop client when you have mailboxes hosted on the Exchange Server orĀ Microsoft 365.
+The problem occurs with deleted and canceled meetings in the Outlook desktop client when you have mailboxes hosted on the Exchange Server or Microsoft 365.

 Continue reading “Stop Receiving Reminders from Deleted Calendar in Outlook”

-deb package manager cache on Linux (Ubuntu or Debian distros):
+An error may occur when updating the apt deb package manager cache on Linux (Ubuntu or Debian distros):

 $ apt-get update